GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Description: Allows to obtain all the information of a single profile and the IDs of his tickets
     - Permissions allowed:
-      - The client associated with the specified email address
+      - The Client associated with the specified email address
       - Experts who have a not closed ticket with the client
       - Managers
     - Request parameter: email of the requested user profile